tjkuson/screener/README.md

 Check e-book files for security and privacy issues.

-_Screener is currently in early development.
-Please consider contributing if you have the time and know-how!_

 ## Motivation

 E-books are great, but the common file formats have security and privacy issues.
 Most use web browser technologies like HTML, CSS, and JavaScript.
 Therefore, e-books are vulnerable to security and privacy issues that already exist on the web.